He cast his first vote as a U.S. citizen. Now, he’s anxious for the ‘Muslim ban’ to go.

 In 2015, Terou married his wife, a Palestinian who moved here from Jordan when she was a child.
 Through his wife, who is a citizen, he was able to apply for a green card and became a citizen in June.
 They have three girls.

-Terou’s 10-year-old daughter, Judy, who was having trouble doing online work for Islamic school, started public school for the first time last week.
+Terou’s 10-year-old daughter, Judy, who was having trouble doing online work for Islamic school, started public school for the first time this past week.
 He explained to her that she might look different from her classmates and that due to their religious beliefs, they do some things differently, like not eat pork.

-Terou’s family loves life here and they have no plans to leave.
+Terou’s family loves mountainous East Tennessee and has no plans to leave.
 Judy has talked about running for president some day.

-Terou has become a Knoxville celebrity, praised for donating food after a tornado in Nashville earlier this year and during a government shutdown in 2018.
+Terou, himself, has become a Knoxville celebrity, praised for donating food after a tornado in Nashville earlier this year and during a government shutdown in 2018.
 His restaurant won “Nicest Place in America” by Reader’s Digest, featured by Good Morning America.

-This year, Terou has chosen to keep his dining room closed due to the coronavirus, even though indoor dining in the state is allowed.
+This year, he has chosen to keep his dining room closed due to the coronavirus, even though indoor dining is allowed.
 But he still gets a steady stream of takeout and delivery orders, and is hiring new employees.

-He has hired about 25 refugees since he opened, and employees working in his kitchen on the morning of the election were very diverse, with two workers who were Black, three who are Arab and three who were White.
+Since he opened, he has hired about 25 refugees, and employees working in his kitchen on the morning of the election were very diverse, with two workers who were Black, three who are Arab and three who were White.

 “My team reflects America,” he said.